erikbarke/apinterest/README.md

    the packages needed for the application.
 4. In the Properties dialog for Apinterest.DemoServer, go to the tab "Web" and under "Start Action", choose "Specific Page" and set it to 'apinterest', without the single quotes.
+5. Set the Apinterest.DemoServer project as startup project.
-5. Build the solution and hit F5.
+6. Build the solution and hit F5.
-6. For routes that require authentication, use test/test.
+7. You should now see the Apinterest client in your default web browser, with a list of the routes in the WebApplication1 project.
+For routes that require authentication, use test/test.

 ### Try it out in your own project: